amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

 ***Rules:

 1. **Cisco Name Usage:**
- - Use full company name with nonbreaking spaces, where required, such manual titles, headers, and footers: "Cisco Systems, Inc."
+ - Use the full company name with nonbreaking spaces, where required, such manual titles, headers, and footers: "Cisco Systems, Inc."
  - For first use in chapters or sections, use "Cisco", and minimize further usage unless necessary.

 2. **Acronyms:**